Freeha-S/pandas-project/README.md

    plt.show()
    ```
    ![](graphs/Figure_1.png)
-   <p>than colour coded graph was drawn as it is clear from the image data of stosa flowers is seprable from others.
-The setosa sepals are shorter, the versicolor somewhere in the middle and the viriginca flowers generally have longer sepal lengths, but there is a lot of overlap between the versicolor and virginca species. that make it dificult to determine an exact species based on the sepal lengthand width of the flowers.</p>

    ```python
     sns.set_style("whitegrid")
     sns.FacetGrid(dataset,hue="species", height = 4).map(plt.scatter,"sepal_length","sepal_width").add_legend()
     plt.show()
    ```
    ![](graphs/Figure_2.png)

-   <p>Next colour coded 2d scatter graph of petal width and length shows the same that the data of stosa is clearly seprable.
-The setosa petal are shorter, the versicolor somewhere in the middle and the viriginca flowers generally have longer petal lengths, and there is little overlap between the versicolor and virginca species. therefore it is easier to determine an exact species based on the petal lengths and width of the flowers.</p>
+   <p>From the colour coded graph it is clear from the image data of stosa flowers is seprable from others.
+The setosa sepals are shorter, the versicolor somewhere in the middle and the viriginca flowers generally have longer sepal lengths, but there is a lot of overlap between the versicolor and virginca species. that make it dificult to determine an exact species based on the sepal lengthand width of the flowers.</p>

    ```python
     sns.set_style("whitegrid")